1337-Codes/FNF-vs-FecesPosterior/README.md

   Bug Fix:
     updated the movement of FecesPosterior
   Minor Update:
-    updated the mod so that thhe only week is my customm week No Major Update Here.
+    updated the mod so that thhe only week is my custom week No Major Update Here.
 V6:
   Major Update: